 One way to reduce the amount of waste produced in your household is to be mindful of what food you buy and only obtain what you need.

-It can be tempting to buy items in bulk or on sale, even if you don’t have an immediate use for them, but this often leads to food going bad before it’s used.
-So instead, make a list of the meals you plan to make for the week and only purchase the ingredients you need for those recipes.
+It can be tempting to buy items in bulk or on sale, even if you don’t have an immediate use, but this often leads to food going bad before it’s used.
+So, instead, make a list of the meals you plan to make for the week and only purchase the ingredients you need for those recipes.

 This will not only reduce the amount of food waste in your home, but it will also save you money in the long run.

 Composting breaks down organic matter, such as food scraps and yard waste, into a rich soil amendment.
-It’s a great way to reduce the amount of waste going to landfills and is also great for your plants.
+It’s a great way to reduce the amount of waste going to landfills and for your plants.

 Proper outdoor composting requires four things: air, water, carbon-rich materials, and nitrogen-rich materials.
 Carbon-rich materials include leaves and twigs, while nitrogen-rich materials include grass clippings and food scraps.

-Once you have these four ingredients, you must mix them and let the composting process begin.
+Once you have these four ingredients, mix them and let the composting process begin.

 5. Repair Instead of Throwing Away Broken Appliances and Electronics

-One way to reduce the waste in your house is to repair rather than discard broken appliances and electronics.
-It can be easy to throw out something that is broken, but often it is just as easy, or even easier, to fix it.
+One way to reduce your house’s waste is to repair rather than discard broken appliances and electronics.
+It can be easy to throw out something that is broken, but often, it is just as easy, or even easier, to fix it.

 Not only does this save you money in the long run, but it also reduces the amount of waste in landfills.
 In addition, repairing things can be a fun and rewarding hobby.